-On March 19, 2021, we entered into an income tax receivable agreement pursuant to which our pre-IPO stockholders have the right to receive payment by us of 85% of the amount of cash savings, if any, in U.S. federal, state, local, and foreign income tax that we and our subsidiaries actually realize (or are deemed to realize in the case of a change of control and certain subsidiary dispositions, as discussed below) for periods starting at least 12 months after the closing date of our initial public offering as a result of the utilization of our and our subsidiaries' tax attributes existing at the time of our initial public offering.
+On March 19, 2021, we entered into an income tax receivable agreement pursuant to which our pre-IPO stockholders, which includes certain members of the Company's management and certain members of the Company's Board of Directors, have the right to receive payment by us of 85% of the amount of cash savings, if any, in U.S. federal, state, local, and foreign income tax that we and our subsidiaries actually realize (or are deemed to realize in the case of a change of control and certain subsidiary dispositions, as discussed below) for periods starting at least 12 months after the closing date of our initial public offering.
 These tax attributes, which we refer to as the "Pre-IPO Tax Attributes," include net operating loss carryforwards, deductions, tax basis and certain other tax attributes, in each case that relate to periods (or portions thereof) ending on or prior to the closing date of our initial public offering.